Skip to main content

 Optional Slack Channel

 Slack can alert reviewers when an approval is waiting.
-Approval state still lives in the AgentUse approval page.
+Approval state still lives in the AgentUse session page.
 The Slack channel message stays concise, and supporting approval details are posted in the message thread when the agent provides them.
 Those thread details can include summary, draft, artifact, context, and risk.

 approval: true